On View at the Gatehouse Gallery at the Betty and Edward Marcus Sculpture Park at Laguna Gloria

 This exhibition is organized by Julia V. Hendrickson, Registrar & Assistant Curator for Special Projects, with text also by Hendrickson.

 Mothernism is accompanied by Lise Haller Baggesen’s book Mothernism (Green Lantern Press, Chicago, and Poor Farm Press, Oak Park, Illinois, 2014), available for purchase at both museum locations.

-The Mothernist’s Audio Guide to Laguna Gloria is available March 8 through May 22, 2016, during gallery hours.
-Please check out Audio Guide in the Driscoll Villa.
+The Mothernist’s Audio Guide to Laguna Gloria is available to check out on-site at Laguna Gloria, March 8 through May 22, 2016, during gallery hours.

 Lise Haller Baggesen (Danish, born 1969 in Aarhus; lives and works in Chicago) left Denmark in 1992 to study painting at the AKI, Academy of Art and Industrial Design in Enschede, and the Rijksakademie in Amsterdam.
 In 2008 she relocated to Chicago with her family, where she completed her MA in Visual Critical Studies at the School of the Art Institute of Chicago in 2013.

 Baggesen’s work has been shown internationally at venues including Overgaden, Copenhagen; W139, Amsterdam; the Municipal Museum, The Hague; MoMu, Antwerp; Württembergischer Kunstverein, Stuttgart; and CEAC, Xiamen.
 She has also exhibited at the Poor Farm in Manawa, Wisconsin; Vox Populi in Philadelphia; and the Museum of Contemporary Art Chicago.